ajscolaro/gov-alerting-bot/README.md

 ```

 ### State Management
-- Each platform (Tally and Cosmos) maintains its own state file
+- Each platform (Tally, Cosmos, and Snapshot) maintains its own state file
 - State files are automatically created if they don't exist
+- Two sets of state files are maintained:
+  - Main state files in `data/proposal_tracking/` (used by monitor.py)
+  - Test state files in `data/test_proposal_tracking/` (used by individual monitor scripts)
 - Proposals are tracked with unique identifiers combining network/project ID and proposal ID
 - Thread context is preserved for all status updates
 - Proposals are automatically removed from tracking after reaching final states
+- Test state files are used automatically when running individual monitor scripts
+- Main state files are used when running through monitor.py

 ### Error Handling and Logging
 - Comprehensive error handling at multiple levels